kan01234/design-patterns/singleton-pattern/README.md

 # singleton-pattern
-Project of eample of singleton pattern implement by Java.
+Project of example of singleton pattern implement by Java.

 ## What is singleton pattern
 eliminate the option of instantiating more than one